Changissnz/selfinterest/README.md

 function.
 The present is the only category directly controllable in the temporal span.
-For those uncomfortable with interpretations of the past that challenge present affairs and prohibitive of wants for the future, given the resources made possible if only the will for self-interest is adamant enough of a chaser, attention is demanded a fixation for the present.
+For those uncomfortable with interpretations of the past that challenge present affairs and prohibitive of wants for the future, given the resources made possible if only the will for self-interest is adamant enough of a chaser, attention is demanded to fixate on the present.